Bafta viewers confused as Alan Cumming ‘heckled’ during opening monologue

 Celebrities including Leonardo DiCaprio, Michael B Jordan, and Emma Stone arrived at London’s Royal Festival Hall on Sunday night (22 February) to honour the best in British film.

-Hosting this year’s ceremony is Alan Cumming who took over the mantle following a two-year stint by fellow Scotsman David Tennant.
+Hosting this year’s ceremony was Cumming, who took over the mantle following a two-year stint by fellow Scotsman David Tennant.

-Cumming appeared to run into trouble early on, however, when he was heckled twice during his opening monologue.
-The Traitors US star forged ahead without paying attention to the disruption.
+Cumming appeared to run into trouble early on, however, when he was “heckled” during his opening monologue.
+The Traitors US star forged ahead seemingly without paying any attention to the disruption.

+At other points during the ceremony someone could be heard shouting words such as “boring” and “f***”, with many of these interruptions audible on television.

-At the live event, which took place hours before the televised broadcast, Cumming had explained to the audience that such disturbances might occur due to John Davidson, who was in attendance and who has severe Tourettes.
+It was explained by Cumming at the live event – which took place hours before the broadcast – that such disturbances might occur due to the involuntary tics of Tourette’s campaigner John Davidson, who was in the audience.

-A Tourette Syndrome campaigner, Davidson is the subject of the Bafta-nominated drama I Swear, starring Best Actor nominee Robert Aramayo.
+Davidson is the inspiration behind the Bafta-winning drama I Swear starring Robert Aramayo and Maxine Peake.
+Aramayo would go on to win the Best Actor prize for his role in the film.

+Later in the ceremony, Cumming briefly paused proceedings to apologise and thank the audience for their understanding.

+According to Deadline, Davidson exited the venue at one point during the ceremony.
+It is unclear whether he returned to his seat, but the interruptions seemed to stop.

+Davidson is a vocal ambassador for Tourette’s, and was awarded an MBE in 2019 for his work educating the UK about the disability since he first exhibited symptoms as a teenager.
+His struggle was documented in the 1989 BBC documentary John’s Not Mad.

-Cumming’s early explanation of Davidson’s Tourettes did not make it into the broadcast, leaving viewers at home slightly confused over the apparent heckling.
+While those at the event were informed about Davidson’s Tourette’s, Cumming’s early explanation did not make it into the broadcast, leaving viewers at home initially confused over the disturbances.

 “I thought the heckling was planned but it appears not,” wrote one person on X. “Oh dear, jokes that aren’t landing and the heckling,” said someone else.

+A small number of people with Tourette’s also experience something called coprolalia, which involves involuntary cursing or making socially inappropriate remarks.

+The words are not chosen for meaning in the moment.
+The person who says it usually experiences the outbursts as unwanted and distressing.
+Researchers class it as a complex vocal tic not as intentional speech.
+It is not a conscious decision.
+Read more about it here.

-Follow along with all live updates from the Baftas at The Independent’s live blog here, and all the winners here.
+Catch up on all the action from the Baftas here, and the winners list here.

 Join our commenting forum